bytecodealliance/regalloc2/doc/DESIGN.md

 ## Other: Fixups, Stats, Debug Annotations

-There are a few fixup lists that we will cover in more detail later.
-Of particular note is the "multi-fixed-reg fixup list": this handles instructions that constrain the same input vreg to multiple, different, fixed registers for different operands at the same program point.
+There are a few fixup vectors that we will cover in more detail later.
+Of particular note is the "multi-fixed-reg fixup vector": this handles instructions that constrain the same input vreg to multiple, different, fixed registers for different operands at the same program point.
 The only way to satisfy such a set of constraints is to